 - The loss of a loved one

-The specific amount of compensation you receive will depend on the individual circumstances of your case.
-For a case evaluation, consult our team of experienced product liability and personal injury lawyers.
+If your case goes to trial, the specific amount of compensation you receive will depend on the individual circumstances of your case.
+An attorney will work with you to understand and document the losses you have experienced.
+For a free case evaluation, consult our team of experienced product liability and personal injury lawyers.

 Contact a Port Catheter Injury Lawyer

-At King Law, we are a team of experienced personal injury lawyers with a strong commitment to our clients.
-Call us today to see if you qualify for the Bard PowerPort lawsuit.
+We are a team of experienced personal injury lawyers with a strong commitment to our clients.
+Call us today for a free case evaluation to see if you qualify for the Bard PowerPort lawsuit.